deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

-api | A URL to call the REST API for IoT for Automotive, which must end with a forward slash character (/) username | User name for accessing the Vehicle Data Hub (VDH) and other IoT for Automotive endpoints password | Password for accessing the VDH and other IoT for Automotive endpoints maximo/orgid | IBM IoT for Automotive Organization specified in Maximo maximo/classificationid | Classification for vehicle data defined in Maximo maximo/username | User name for accessing the Maximo API maximo/password | Password for accessing the Maximo API
+api | A URL to call the REST API for IoT for Automotive, which must end with a forward slash character (/) username | User name for accessing the Vehicle Data Hub (VDH) and other IoT for Automotive endpoints password | Password for accessing the VDH and other IoT for Automotive endpoints maximo/orgid | IBM IoT for Automotive Organization specified in IBM Maximo Asset Management maximo/classificationid | Classification for vehicle data defined in Maximo Asset Management maximo/username | User name for accessing the Maximo Asset Management API maximo/password | Password for accessing the Maximo Asset Management API

 ### (Optional) Securing the connection to the IBM IoT for Automotive service
 The IBM Secure Gateway service provides secure connectivity and establishes a tunnel between your Bluemix organization and the remote location that you want to connect to.
 Before you use the Secure Gateway service, contact your IBM IoT for Automotive system administrator.
 For more information, see [Secure Gateway](https://console.ng.bluemix.net/catalog/services/secure-gateway/).